-GOP-Controlled House Overturns Obama’s Gun Law Preventing Sales To Mentally Ill
+GOP-Controlled House Overturns Obama’s Gun Rule Preventing Sales To Mentally Ill

 — Anderson Cooper 360° (@AC360) January 25, 2017

-The repeal of Obama’s gun law still awaits approval from the Senate, where Republicans have a 52-48 majority.
-However, the repeal of this stream protection rule has already passed the Senate by a 54-45 vote, with four Democrats supporting the repeal of the environmental protection from coal mining waste: Joe Donnelly (D-Indiana), Heidi Heitkamp (D-North Dakota), Joe Manchin (D-West Virginia) and Claire McCaskill (D-Missouri.)
+The repeal of Obama’s gun rule still awaits approval from the Senate, where Republicans have a 52-48 majority.
+However, the repeal of this stream protection rule has already passed the Senate by a 54-45 vote, with four Democrats supporting the repeal of the environmental protection from coal mining waste: Joe Donnelly (D-Indiana), Heidi Heitkamp (D-North Dakota), Joe Manchin (D-West Virginia), and Claire McCaskill (D-Missouri.)

 Susan Collins (R-Maine) was the sole Republican voting against overturning the stream protections.
 Collins is also one of two Republican senators who has stated they will vote against Betsy DeVos for Secretary of Education, whose confirmation vote is scheduled for Friday morning.